herosheets/woin-characters/readme.md

-WOIN Starship Builder
+WOIN Character Builder
 =================

-An interactive starship builder for [WOIN](http://www.woinrpg.com/)
+An interactive character builder for [WOIN](http://www.woinrpg.com/)

-Please visit [the deployed site](http://starships.enworld.org) to play around with it!
+Please visit [the deployed site](http://characters.enworld.org) to play around with it!